1983–84 Australian region cyclone season

-The 1983–84 Australian region cyclone season was the most active season on record.
+The 1983–84 Australian region cyclone season was the most active season on record, with a total of 22 tropical lows, 20 tropical cyclones and 12 severe tropical cyclones.
 It officially started on 1 November 1983, and officially ended on 30 April 1984.
+The strongest of the storms was Cyclone Kathy, a small but powerful storm, which reached wind gusts up to 280 km/h (175 mph) and had barometric pressure peaking at 916 hPa.
+Kathy also caused about 60% of known damage from the season, US$11.4 million out of the $19 million.
+The only known casualty of the season was also directly caused by Kathy.
+The longest-lived storm from the season was Cyclone Daryl, that lived for 17 days in total.

 Systems

 Cyclone 01S

-Cyclone 01S existed over the northwestern areas of the Australian region basin from 11 July to 15 July.
+Cyclone 01S existed over the northwestern areas of the Australian region basin from 11 July to 15 July, unusually early for a tropical cyclone in the basin.

 Severe Tropical Cyclone Oscar

 Oscar developed from a low-pressure area to the northwest of the Cocos Islands on 22 October.
 The storm moved generally southward for several days before dissipating on 1 November.

 Tropical Low Pearl

 A low pressure developed into Pearl on 11 November.
 The system tracked southeastward and ceased to exist on 14 November.
 It was classified as a tropical cyclone at the time until post-analysis indicated it remained a tropical low.

 Severe Tropical Cyclone Quenton

 Quenton developed on 26 November from a low pressure situated south of Java.
 Making landfall in Western Australia on 29 November, Quenton was the first tropical cyclone to strike Australia in the month of November since Ines in 1973.
 The cyclone dissipated on the following day.